Dr. Gordon Boyd and previous resident, Dr. Jonathan Hickle

 Collaborative research (principally with the Department of Orthopaedics) is ongoing.

 In their daily resident teaching, Drs.
-Mitchell, Boyd and Duffy focus on plain film x-rays, ultrasound, CT studies, and MR studies, and involve residents early on.
+Boyd, Mitchell and Slipp focus on plain film x-rays, ultrasound, CT studies, and MR studies, and involve residents early on.
 Through case discussions, they guide residents on appropriateness of imaging tests, performance of these studies, assessment of the imaging findings, and recommendations for further management.

 We have received very strong and informative resident evaluations and strive to develop and refine the rotations based on them.
 The MSK imaging rotations are perceived as a valuable educational experience and are popular with the residents.